r4g3r4hk/nerd-dragon-slayer/README.md

   - "uti.h" is the header file of "uti.cpp".
   - "main.cpp" stores the stats, prints the main menu, and starting and rules screen.

-# Non-standard libraries
+# Non-standard libraries📖
   No Non-standard linraries are used in this project and integrated to our code repo.

-# Compilation and execution instructions
+# Compilation and execution instructions🏃🏻

   To compile the program files, type the command